Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Multimedia/RTSP Streaming V7RC.rst

 • iOS Users: https://apps.apple.com/nz/app/v7rc/id1390983964

 Upon the completion of the APP installation to the device, make sure the smart device is connected to the same network as the Ameba board for streaming.
-Open V7RC APP and select “Control Centre”:
+Open V7RC APP and select "Control Centre":

 |image04|

-Under NETWORK section, select “WIFI”.
-Under CAMERA section select “RTSP”.
-Since RTSP is used as the streaming protocol, key in “rtsp://{IPaddress}:{port}” as the Network URL in V7RC in the text box below CAMERA section, replacing {IPaddress} with the IP address of Ameba board, and {port} with the RTSP port shown in Serial Monitor.
+Under NETWORK section, select "WIFI".
+Under CAMERA section select "RTSP".
+Since RTSP is used as the streaming protocol, key in "rtsp://{IPaddress}:{port}" as the Network URL in V7RC in the text box below CAMERA section, replacing {IPaddress} with the IP address of Ameba board, and {port} with the RTSP port shown in Serial Monitor.
 The default RTSP port number is 554.
 In the case of two simultaneous RTSP streams, the second port number defaults to 555.
-Lastly, click the “Save” button and return to the home page:
+Lastly, click the "Save" button and return to the home page:

 |image05|